aiaay/EEP-153-Project-4_Group-Zilberman/README.md

 ## Remarks for Code Review:

-- Since we are doing a cross comparison between two states, we need to replicate our code for two states; the `EEP153_Project 4_Zilberman_Draft_Tamil_Nadu` currently only has the compiled and formatted code for Tamil Nadu.
-We have yet to combine code for  West Bengal
+- Since we are doing a cross comparison between two states, we need to replicate our code for two states; we decided to keep it as two seperate notebooks for the sake of memory
-- Code for West Bengal are in the `draft pieces` folder, and the folder also contains some code on deliverable C and policy cost

 ## Download Instruction for Code Review:
 1. Navigate to the right on the home page of this repo; click into `Releases`